ahamez/protox/README.md

 ## Specify import path

-An import path can be specified using the `path:` option:
+An import path can be specified using the `path:` option that specifies the directory in which to search for import:

 ```elixir
 defmodule Baz do